VinayakShukl/AES-256/README.md

 A java implementation of the AES cipher.

+AES.java contains all the main functions used for encryption.

+utils.java has the supporting functions for SBOX tables and Galois Field multiplication

 The implementation works for 128, 192 and 256 bit keys without any modification to the code.

 The key schedule is stored in an int array